St. Francis High School (St. Francis, Wisconsin): Girls' volleyball

 The Mariner volleyball program started in 1974.
 The team has qualified for the regional finals twice (in 1996 and 1998).
 St. Francis High School offers volleyball at the freshmen, junior varsity, and varsity levels.

 Controversy

 In September 2024, Dimitri Kamolov, a part-time resource officer at St. Francis High School, was accused of felony invasion of privacy and felony attempt to capture an intimate representation without consent involving a student.
 According to criminal complaints, Kamolov allegedly used a hidden cellphone to record a student changing in a room.
 The student discovered the recording and reported it.
 An investigation by the Wisconsin Department of Justice led to the charges.
 On April 18, 2025, Kamolov pleaded guilty to the felony invasion of privacy charge; the other charge was dismissed but read in.
 His sentencing is scheduled for June 5, 2025.
 Following the allegations, Kamolov was placed on administrative leave, and the St. Francis Police Department initiated termination proceedings.

+In May 2025, Jeff Wuerl, a junior varsity baseball coach at St. Francis High was arrested and subsequently charged with three counts of repeated sexual assault of a child, one count of third-degree sexual assault, and one count of causing mental harm to a child.
+According to the Milwaukee County Sheriff's office, Wuerl was taken into custody by the Milwaukee Police Department on May 25 and booked into the county jail.
+He was released from custody the following morning.
+May 26, after posting $10,000 bail.
+Following the arrest, the St. Francis Public School district immediately release Wuerl from all coaching responsibilities and issued a notice restricting him from school property and school-sponsored events.
+The district confirmed Wuerl, who was not a teacher at the school, is the subject of an ongoing investigation and that they were cooperating with law enforcement.

+In 2025, the St. Francis School District was the subject of a legal complaint regarding alleged violations of Wisconsin's Open Meetings Law.
+The controversy began in June 2025, when members of the media were reportedly denied access to a school board meeting.
+Following a review by legal authorities, the district reached a settlement in July 2025 with the Wisconsin Newspaper Association.
+As part of the settlement agreement, the district did not admit to any wrongdoing but agreed to implement several procedural changes.
+These included updated training for board members and staff on public meeting requirements and a commitment to ensuring transparency and media access for all future public sessions.